+WST 2612

-WST 2612 Section 2612 - Class # 18445 MWF 5; (11:45am-12:35pm) McCarty A G186, 3 Credits to include your name and class.
+Section 2612 - Class # 19095 (Summer B) MTWHF 3; (11:00-12:15 pm) Synchronous Online, 3 Credits

-Instructor: Dr. Joanna Neville (She/her/hers) Email: jneville@ufl.edu Phone: You may leave a message OR you may TEXT your question or concern to
+Instructor: Dr. Joanna Neville (She/her/hers)Email: jneville@ufl.eduPhone: You may leave a message OR you may TEXT your question or concern to352-327-8039.

-352-327-8039.
 If you leave a message after 8pm, I will answer the next business day.
-Please make sure link in Canvas.

-Office: 305 Ustler Hall
+Please make sureto include your name and class.Office: 305 Ustler Hall

-Office Hours: Mondays and Wednesdays 12:40-1:40pm via Zoom or by appointment.
-See
+Office Hours: Mondays and Wednesdays 4:00-5:15pm via Zoom or by appointment.
+See link in Canvas.

 1. Rationale: Gender is not only an important dimension of individual identity but a major dimension of the social structure.
-We will look at sociological theories of gender, the way gender acts as an organizing principle in our everyday lives, the role of gender in our social institutions, and how gender inequality is created and experienced.
+We will look at sociological theories of gender, the way gender acts as an organizing principle in our everyday lives, the role of gender in our social institutions, and how gender inequality is experienced.

 When we examine gender, we must also consider race, social class, and sexuality.
 This approach is what we call an intersectional perspective.
-In this class we will examine the ways in which gender intersects with these other categories to produce different gendered experiences, and therefore different forms of inequality with in U.S society.
+In this class we will examine the ways in which gender intersects with these other categories to produce different gendered experiences within U.S society.